oprypin/find-latest-tag/README.md

   - uses: oprypin/find-latest-tag@v1
     with:
       repository: slembcke/Chipmunk2D
-      # releases_only: false  # This repository doesn't use GitHub's "release" feature.
+      # releases-only: false  # This repository doesn't use GitHub's "release" feature.
       prefix: 'Chipmunk-7.'  # Other kinds of tags are irrelevant; also limit to major version 7.
     id: chipmunk_version
 ```